• Skip to main content

 Who would have thought that a single step or a curb is capable of putting our robustness at risk?
 Your interest in this article is proof that every recuperation requires knowledge to put the foot back in its primary state.

-The numerous occasions of my clumsiness have encouraged me to gather the list of 8 trustworthy ankle mobility exercises that renew the dorsiflexion of the ankle and also reduce the chances of new trauma.
+The numerous occasions of my clumsiness have encouraged me to gather a list of 8 trustworthy ankle mobility exercises that renew the dorsiflexion of the ankle and also reduce the chances of new trauma.

 1. Up-Down and In-Out exercise